jarcode-foss/glava/README.md

 `Copyright (c) 2017 Levi Webb`

 **Why did you relicense this software?** Because my views align with the FSF's position on free software -- I see the MIT license as harmful to free software as it fails to preserve modifications of the source code as open source.

+## Porting

+GLava was built with GLFW, making the graphics frontend mostly compatible if it were to be ported to Windows, and I have taken all the Xlib-specific code and placed it into `xwin.c` if anyone decides they wish to attempt at a port.